kawansoft/aceql-http-client-jdbc-driver/README.md

 ## Using the AceQL Metadata Query API

-The AceQL Metadata Query API is supported in both Community and Professional Editions.
-It's an helper API that allows:
+The AceQL Metadata Query API is an helper API that allows:

 - downloading a remote database schema in HTML or text format,